Low Cost Campgrounds in Washington & Oregon

-Moss Creek Campground – Gifford Pinchot National Forest – Bingen, WA – This wooded campground is just north of the Columbia River.
+Moss Creek Campground – Gifford Pinchot National Forest – Bingen, WA – This wooded campground is just north of the Columbia River and has 17 sites available.
 It is $16 per night with a maximum vehicle length of 32 feet.
 There are two vault toilets, potable water, and it is the perfect place to camp seasonally with a tent or small RV.

 Taidnapam Park – County Park – Glenoma, WA – This forested campground allows for year-round camping.
 There are 163 individual campsites, 96 with water/electric/sewer hookups, 43 with water/electric hookups, 24 walk-in tent sites, 22 group camp with hookups, 4 with water/electric hookups, and 12 primitive group campsites.
 There are fire rings and picnic tables in all campsites and coin-operated showers.
 Walk-in tent sites cost $18 per night.

 Quincy Lakes – George, WA – You need a Discover Washington PAss to park here.
 It is $10 for a day or $30 for a year and can be used at other locations as well.
 This spot is located about 2 miles north of George, WA.
 Popular activities include fishing, hiking, horseback riding, and more.
 There are boat launches available and pit toilets throughout the area.